fleur-c/Fleursoft-DanceHUD-Open-Source/readme-building.txt

 OpenSim LSL scripting is 'in theory' 'exactly the same' as LSL scripting within Secondlife (copyright - trademark and wave of queen's hand over the terms of service, as appropriate).
 Theory is not the same as reality.
-Memory management in SL is important (clear those lists and strings in assignments all the time, like: somelist = ([] + somelist + "new thing for list");
-In OpenSim - this does NOT work at all... which means a lot of fundamental scripting operations are not going to work.
-I resolved this by creating an include file that will generate the appropriate code for either OpenSim or SL - depending on what you are generating.
+I have a few places which are different based on the platform - this is controlled by setting a definition in the include/GlobalDefinitions - define either BUILD_FOR_SL or BUILD_FOR_OPENSIM in that file.

 Generating - that's an interesting word.
 A lot of scripts are completely self contained - every line, comment, indent are all